lianggroup/lianggroup/README.md

 ### Hi there, we're [LLGroup](https://liang-seu.net/)!:wave:
 We are from [School of Information Science and Technology](https://radio.seu.edu.cn/main.htm), [Southeast University](https://www.seu.edu.cn/), China.

-Information about the mentor in our group is as follows：
+Information about the mentor of our group is as follows：

 Le Liang is a Professor in the School of Information Science and Engineering, Southeast University, Nanjing, China.
 He received the B.E. degree in information engineering from Southeast University in 2012, the M.A.Sc degree in electrical engineering from the University of Victoria, Canada, in 2015, and the Ph.D. degree in electrical and computer engineering from the Georgia Institute of Technology, USA, in 2018.
 From 2019 to 2021, he was a Research Scientist at Intel Labs, Hillsboro, USA.
 His main research interests are in wireless communications, signal processing, and machine learning.